-This course prepares the student to provide cultural responsive safe, quality care while utilizing clinical reasoning to the complex medical surgical clients and their families while reinforcing health promotion.
+This course prepares the student to provide culturally responsive safe, quality care while utilizing clinical reasoning to the complex medical surgical clients and their families while reinforcing health promotion.
 Clinical experiences designed to reinforce theory are include in both acute care and community settings.
-Prerequisites: NRS 210 or NUR 220, NRS 211 or NUR 221, and NRS 215
+Prerequisites: NRS 212, NRS 213, and NRS 215 or NRS 217 and NRS 218